 St. Cloud faithfully interceded for the grievous sins of all God’s people.
 His ministry was one of reconciliation–healing ailing bodies, broken hearts, and wounded souls.
 Recognizing his holiness, thousands of people clamored for him to become their shepherd, and he was ordained a priest by the bishop of Paris.
 He pastored a small village church near Paris, where he died serenely at age thirty-eight.

-This prince/hermit/priest is the patron saint of our St. Cloud diocese-and we are honored to have him as the patron of this hermitage, as well.
+This prince/hermit/priest is the patron saint of our Diocese of St. Cloud-and we are honored to have him as the patron of this hermitage, as well.